tspspi/pfeifferpumps/README.md

-Routines for decoding ASCII packets are usually used by the library internally to decode packets received on the serial interface - in case a device type has been specified the registerset definition can be used to further decode and interpret the values.
+Routines for decoding ASCII packets are usually used by the library internally to decode packets received on the serial interface - in case a device type has been specified the register set definition can be used to further decode and interpret the values.
 In case one wants to do this by oneself there are two routines to decode packets that have been captured as ASCII lines - for example in the format ```'0011030906015000026\r'```.
 The first